micmejia/bible-dump/NKJV/Genesis/Gen 23.md

 And the sons of Heth answered Abraham, saying to him,

 ###### 6
-"Hear us, my lord: You _are_ a [^a]mighty prince among us; bury your dead in the choicest of our burial places.
+"Hear us, my lord: You _are_ a mighty prince among us; bury your dead in the choicest of our burial places.
 None of us will withhold from you his burial place, that you may bury your dead."

 ###### 7
 Then Abraham stood up and bowed himself to the people of the land, the sons of Heth.

 ###### 8
-And he spoke with them, saying, "If it is your wish that I bury my dead out of my sight, hear me, and [^b]meet with Ephron the son of Zohar for me,
+And he spoke with them, saying, "If it is your wish that I bury my dead out of my sight, hear me, and meet with Ephron the son of Zohar for me,

 ###### 9
 that he may give me the cave of Machpelah which he has, which _is_ at the end of his field.
 Let him give it to me at the full price, as property for a burial place among you."